sailing-pmls/pmls.readthedocs.io/docs/matrix-fact.md

 `A(i,j) = W(i,1)*H(1,i) + W(i,2)*H(2,i) + ... + W(i,K)*H(K,i)`

 The Petuum MF app uses a model-parallel coordinate descent scheme, implemented on the Strads scheduler.
-If you would like to use the older Bösen-based Petuum MF app, you may obtain it from the [[Petuum v0.93 release|https://github.com/petuum/public/tree/release_0.93]].
+If you would like to use the older Bösen-based Petuum MF app, you may obtain it from the [Petuum v0.93 release](https://github.com/petuum/bosen/tree/v0.9.3).

 ### Performance